MASTER YOUR CLIMBING MIND

 Climbing is as much a mental challenge as it is a physical one.
 Whether you’re ascending a multi-pitch route, tackling a bouldering problem, or working to improve your lead climbing confidence, the mind often determines performance as much as strength or technique.
 Hypnotherapy offers a powerful way to unlock potential, reduce fear, and enhance focus, making it a valuable tool for climbers of all levels, from the beginner who thinks they’d love to climb but are scared to get off the ground, to the highly skilled climber who wants to refine a particular technique, move or sequence.

-At most climbing levels, one of the most common challenges we as climbers face is the fear of falling, which Scottish climbing legend Dave Macleod says “puts a lid on the effect of any other effort we make to improve our climbing”.
+At most climbing levels, one of the most common challenges we face as climbers is the fear of falling, which Scottish climbing legend Dave Macleod says “puts a lid on the effect of any other effort we make to improve our climbing”.
 This fear can be deeply ingrained; it’s an ancient survival response that often triggers a surge of adrenaline, a racing heart, shallow breathing, and tense muscles.
 Even when the logical mind knows the mats are just a couple of metres below us, or that gear is solid and the fall is safe, the emotional brain can send out overwhelming signals of danger.
 These reactions all too often lead to a vicious circle: we start gripping holds too tightly, clenching muscles, and holding our breath.
 Overgripping quickly burns through forearm strength and energy reserves, making moves feel harder and less controlled.
 We start climbing too cautiously, losing flow and momentum.
 As fatigue quickly sets in, we feel less secure, which amplifies the sense of danger and fear.
 This heightened fear then increases overgripping even more, creating a self-perpetuating cycle, usually resulting in us shouting for our belayer to take, or bailing from a bouldering problem.

 Aside from the vicious cycle I discussed above, other signs that excessive fear could be limiting your climbing skills and enjoyment include: